analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

     -   override default behavior with NULLS FIRST or NULLS LAST
 -   window frame:
     -   NULLs tend to be treated as normal rows
-    -   results can differ for ROWS, RANGE, and GROUPS frame types (worth validating expected behavior)
+    -   however, results can differ for ROWS, RANGE, and GROUPS frame types (worth validating expected behavior)

 ``` sql
 WITH social_media_posts(post_id, user_id, likes, post_date) AS (